Azure/solution-center/README.md

 ### discovery.metadata

 Discovery metadata is how you define your solution in a solution grouping page.
-It is also how your solution will look in Solution center.

 - icon
 - title